TreeID Taxonomy Year Article Journal Tree title Action

 T00143329 Lactobacillales 2015 Three‐phase succession of autochthonous lactic acid bacteria to reach a stable ecosystem within 7 days of natural bamboo shoot fermentation as revealed by different molecular approaches Molecular Ecology Tree File for Fig. S3 View Edit Article

-T00158174 Moraceae 2015 The incidence and pattern of copollinator diversification in dioecious and monoecious figs Evolution Eupristina Figure S4 View Edit Article
+T00158184 Moraceae 2015 The incidence and pattern of copollinator diversification in dioecious and monoecious figs Evolution combine tree View Edit Article

 T00152577 Holocentridae 2015 The impact of shifts in marine biodiversity hotspots on patterns of range evolution: Evidence from the Holocentridae (squirrelfishes and soldierfishes) Evolution resampled nofossils.con View Edit Article